 Here, since the tray is wooden and not clear, I placed paper INSIDE the tray.
 To contrast the rainbow rice, I used white cardstock.
 However, you can skip the paper layer and offer to trace it on a wooden tray.
 Follow the recipe below to make dyed rice.

-How to Make Dyed Rainbow Rice + Recipe
+How to Make Dyed Rainbow Rice Recipe and Video Tutorial

 Polenta Montessori Tracing Tray